awtyklo/carve-api/README.md

 -   `#[Api\Summary]` - Attaches summary to the operation.
 Summary supports subject parameters.
 -   `#[Api\Parameter]` - Parameter with description that supports subject parameters.
 -   `#[Api\ParameterPathId]` - Preconfigured path ID parameter with description that supports subject parameters.
+-   `#[Api\RequestBody]` - Request body with description that supports subject parameters.
+-   `#[Api\RequestBodyCreate]` - Request body with content set as Api\Resource->createFormClass and description that supports subject parameters.
+-   `#[Api\RequestBodyEdit]` - Request body with content set as Api\Resource->editFormClass and description that supports subject parameters.
 -   `#[Api\Response400]` - Preconfigured response with code 400 and default description (`Unable to process request due to invalid data`) that supports subject parameters.
 -   `#[Api\Response404]` - Preconfigured response with code 404 and description that supports subject parameters.
 -   `#[Api\Response404Id]` - Preconfigured response with code 404 and default description (`{{ subjectTitle }} with specified ID was not found`) that supports subject parameters.